Coming up with social media content isn’t as easy as it looks. Luckily, we have the solution to fix all your creative blocks.

 Plan Ahead With A Social Media Calendar

-The best way to keep social media posts and ideas organized is with a calendar.
-In fact, you can follow this link to claim a free calendar template.
+The best way to keep social media posts organized is with a calendar.
+That’s why we’ve included a free calendar template in this post.
 Here are some of the benefits of using a calendar:

-- Gives your team full visibility into your social media schedule.
+- It gives your team full visibility into your social media schedule.

-- Makes it easier to plan posts ahead of time, and make sure you’re posting at the best times.
+- It makes it easier to plan posts ahead of time and make sure you’re posting at the best times.

-- Makes it possible to plan content and social promotion in one place.
+- It makes it possible to plan content and social promotion in one place.

 Plan Cohesive Campaigns

 The best way to drive a message home is to build a complete campaign.
-Oftentimes, brands struggle to keep up with their social posting schedule because they’re too reliant on one-off posts.
+Often, brands struggle to keep up with their social posting schedule because they’re too reliant on one-off posts.